Hadevsh/Dutch-Roadmap/Stage 1/Week 1.md

 -   _Er is geen brood._ (**There is no bread.**)
 -   _Er zijn geen auto's hier._ (**There are no cars here.**)
 -   _Er is niet veel tijd._ (**There is not much time.**)

+#### Quick Exercise
+Translate the sentences:
+-   There is a cat on the chair.
+-   There are many books in the library.
+-   There is no food in the fridge.
+-   There are no children in the park.